A literal (textual) expression of the null value in source

 The null value is a special type of value that's used to represent the

 lack of information.
-The null
+The null literal is used to

 explicitly write the null value in source code: